Johnny Mnemonic (film): Plot

-The two reach the Lo-Tek base and learn from J-Bone that Jones is a dolphin once used by the Navy that can help decrypt Johnny's payload.
+The two reach the LoTek base and learn from J-Bone that Jones is a dolphin once used by the Navy that can help decrypt Johnny's payload.
 As they start the procedure, Shinji and the yakuza attack the base.
 Takahashi appears and confronts Johnny, holding him at gunpoint.
-At the same time, the female AI appears and confirms that Pharmakom already had a cure for NAS before Takahashi's young daughter died from the condition eight months prior.
+At the same time, Anna appears and confirms that Pharmakom already had a cure for NAS before Takahashi's young daughter died from the condition eight months prior; Anna is helping out of disgust with her company's actions.
 Shinji, in a surprise betrayal, shoots Takahashi.
 Johnny and Shinji fight, culminating with Johnny killing Shinji.
 Before he dies, Takahashi has a change of heart and turns over a portion of the encryption key to Johnny.
 This still is not enough to fully decrypt the data.
 J-Bone tells Johnny that he will need to hack his own mind with Jones' help.
-Johnny, Jane, J-Bone and the Lo-Teks defeat the remaining forces sent after them.
+Johnny, Jane, J-Bone and the LoTeks defeat the remaining forces sent after them.
 The Street Preacher arrives, and, after a fight, is electrocuted to death by Johnny and Jane.

-The second attempt starts, and aided by the female AI, Johnny decrypts the data and simultaneously recovers his childhood memories.
-As J-Bone transmits the NAS cure information across the internet via pirate broadcasts, Johnny and Jane watch from afar as the Pharmakom headquarters goes up in flames for no real reason.
+The second attempt starts, and aided by Anna, Johnny decrypts the data and simultaneously recovers his childhood memories which reveals that Anna is his mother.
+As J-Bone transmits the NAS cure information across the internet via pirate broadcasts, Johnny and Jane watch from afar as the Pharmakom headquarters goes up in flames.
 In celebration, J-Bone disposes of the Street Preacher's burnt corpse by tossing it into the waters of Newark.